azywong/lyricalnotes/README.md

 	- saves all missing songs in missing.tsv
 	- HAS DUPLICATES
 	- to remove duplicates, run the following in terminal

-	sort missing.tsv | uniq > missing-unique.tsv
+	- sort missing.tsv | uniq > missing-unique.tsv

 /songs/:fileName

 	- gets all lyrics from a specific billboard json file (saved locally)
 	- takes the file location + name as input

 /missinglyrics

 	- creates a missing.tsv file with information about all songs in billboard data set with missing lyrics

+/getmissinglyrics

+	- requires missing-unique.tsv (the aggregate file of missing lyrics)
+	- uses apiseeds api to run through the missing songs for lyrics

+/lgget

+	- requires missing-unique-2.tsv (the aggregate file of missing lyrics)
+	- uses lyrics-get npm package to get more missing lyrics

+/missingunique

+	- requires missing-unique-2.tsv (the aggregate file of missing lyrics)
+	- goes through missing-unique-2.tsv, and if song files don't exist, add it to missing-unique-3.tsv
+	- creates missing-unique-3.tsv which is a subset of missing-unique-2.tsv that still doesn't have lyrics

 None of the endpoints actually do/return anything, they just spin and save files.